kuhumcst/stucco/README.md

 1. **Components should be tangible:** Most of the components can be reordered, resized, or otherwise customised by the end user to fit their individual workflow.
 2. **Components should be contextual:** Many components will visually connect with nearby elements by morphing their styling accordingly.
 3. **Devices are different:** The components are responsive and will adapt to different screen sizes.
 Alternative input methods like keyboard and touch gestures are also supported.

+The library focuses _specifically_ on frontend development for data-centric systems.
+While it is highly modular, **no special effort** has been made to support a custom branded experience.
+Knowing that fashion is fleeting, the default designs of the components do not necessarily follow all the trends of the day, but rather lean towards a more utilitarian, evergreen style.
+Whenever a choice had to be made, form always yields to function.

 Accessibility semantics
 -----------------------